NetComposer/nkaudit/README.md

-# NkAUDIT
+# NkSERVER AUDIT

 # Introduction

-NkAUDIT is an Erlang application to produce audit reports on databases
+NkSERVER AUDIT is an Erlang application to produce audit reports on databases